swerling/swiftemit/README.md

 ## Features

 * Observer pattern similar to nodejs Emitter, but...
-* ...Emits objects (or structs) instead of string events (concept copied from 'Announcements' in smalltalk).
+* ...Emits class or struct instances (or enum values) instead of string events (concept copied from 'Announcements' in smalltalk).
 Eg. see http://pharo.gemtalksystems.com/book/LanguageAndLibraries/announcements/
-* Simple syntax to emit a payload, register/deregister event handlers
+* Simple syntax to emit an event, register/deregister event handlers
-* Event contains: the payload, the context.
-Handlers can side-effect the context (see examples below)
-* Instances of Any can by payloads, typically class instances, structs, or enum values
 * Adaptors for NS KVO, NotificationCenter, NSOperationQueue, where handlers take the same form as regular SwiftEmit events. (see examples below)

 ## More Examples